gechr/WhichSpace/README.md

 <img src="Screenshots/ColoursMenu.png" width="60%">

-### Icon Styles
+### Icons

-Choose from a variety of icon shapes for each space, or apply one icon to all spaces:
+Choose from a variety of icons for each space, or apply one icon to all spaces:

 <img src="Screenshots/IconsMenu.png" width="60%">